 ☑ (C) Governance structure and senior-level oversight and accountability (e.g. the adequacy of their governance structure and reported conflicts of interest)

-- (1) for all of our mandates

-- (2) for a majority of our mandates

-- \circ (3) for a minority of our mandates
+- o (2) for a majority of our mandates - o (3) for a minority of our mandates

 People and Culture

 ☑ (D) Adequate resourcing and incentives (e.g. their team structures, operating model and remuneration structure, including alignment of interests)